PERSPECTIVES ON BEARS EARS:

 Acknowledgements

-This unit was created by Jennifer Jenkins and Stuart Baggaley of Edith Bowen Laboratory School.
+This unit was created by Jennifer Jenkins and Stuart Baggaley of Edith Bowen Laboratory School in partnership with Dr. Breanne Litts, Dr. Melissa Tehee, Dr. Lili Yan, and Kenden Quayle of Utah State University.
 We also express our gratitude to the numerous graduate, undergraduate, and K-12 students who contributed to designing and implementing this learning experience.
 Thank you to the Spencer Foundation for funding this work.